-When you live in a tiny home, it's hard to know where to put all your stuff.
+When you live in a tiny home, it can be a puzzle to arrange your furniture so that it is equally functional, stylish, and expansive.
 That new pair of heels?
-I guess they'll have to double as décor on the mantel.
+We guess they'll have to double as décor on the mantel.
 That massive accumulation of books?
 Say hello to a makeshift side table.
 If you find yourself living in close quarters, then we don't need to remind you how tricky decorating can be in a small space, where maximizing storage, utilizing square footage, and creative organization hacks are of utmost importance.

 Natural light is a small space's best friend.
 Maximize yours by placing mirrors on opposite walls from your windows to reflect and spread the light.
 Opt for woven blinds or sheer privacy curtains to filter sunlight rather than block it.